davelodwig/davelodwig.co.uk/pages/02.lifeblog/2014/04/on-adventure-and-silver-awards/index.md

 But I thought it'd be nice to publish the transcript from the Chief Scout's Silver Awards presentations, a talk I gave on having an adventure.

-> Itâ€™s been around 12 months since I stood here last congratulating the Chief Scoutâ€™s Silver award holders sat right where you are currently sat and like then Iâ€™m going to ask you to do the same thing I asked them.
+> It's been around 12 months since I stood here last congratulating the Chief Scoutâ€™s Silver award holders sat right where you are currently sat and like then Iâ€™m going to ask you to do the same thing I asked them.
 >
-> Iâ€™m going to ask you to have an adventure.
+> I'm going to ask you to have an adventure.
 >
 > In these modern times itâ€™s far too easy to watch our heroes on TV and to pitch ourselves in feats of courage on a computer screen, or disappear in a world of cute cat pictures on Facebook.
 >